Associate Professor and Director of Introductory Composition

 I have two central research projects.
 First, a collaborative longitudinal study of writing transfer, with sixteen student and fourteen faculty participants from a regional state comprehensive university.
 My collaborator Neil Baird and I are writing up our findings as a series of articles:

 I'm also developing Crow, the Corpus & Repository of Writing, with Shelley Staples, Bill Hart-Davidson, and a team of graduate and undergraduate students from Purdue, Arizona State, and Michigan State University.
-Here's the talk about Crow I'm giving to Purdue's ESL Go! on September 23, 2016.
-(Or as a PDF.)
+I'm glad to say we were awarded a $142,000 grant from Humanities Without Walls to support this project.
+See our recent blog posts for more information.

 ENG 309, Computer-aided Publishing